You are here

 3) What are the bias motivations that ODIHR reports on?

 ODIHR reports on nine bias motivations.
-These categories are derived from the data submitted to us by participating States as part of ODIHR's mandate to serve as a collection point for hate crime data and information.
-It is important to note that every state monitors its own bias motivations, based on the local context, which do not necessarily correspond with those we publish on this website.
+These categories are derived from the data submitted to us by participating States.
+It is important to note that every state monitors its own bias motivations, based on the national context, which do not necessarily correspond with those we publish on this website.

 - View all of the bias motivations we report on here.